 If a build alternative is selected, design, right-of-way acquisition, and construction could take five to six years.
 Thus, it is possible that the improvement could be completed by 2025.

 The County is funding the existing PD&E Study using Mobility Fees collected from developers.
-The County has also applied for a federal grant which could fund most of the project.
+The County is also seeking state and federal funds for the project.
 Ultimately, the funding will likely include some combination of county, state and federal funds.

 Improving Neptune Road is a top priority of the County; however, there are limited funds to improve transportation.
 The County has been focusing on completion of Hoagland Boulevard, which began construction in October 2018.
 Now the County is able to focus on options for improving Neptune Road moving forward.